SHCR Investors Have Opportunity to Lead Sharecare, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 31, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sharecare, Inc. ("Sharecare" or the "Company") (NASDAQ: SHCR).
+LOS ANGELES, June 4, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sharecare, Inc. ("Sharecare" or the "Company") (NASDAQ: SHCR).

 Class Period: May 10, 2023 – March 28, 2024